sumedha0806/DiscordBot/README.md

 ## 🚀 Features
 - Responds to messages when mentioned
-- Uses both OpenAI's GPT and Google's Gemini AI for responses
+- Uses Google's Gemini AI for responses
 - Handles message chunking for Discord’s 2000-character limit
 - Error handling for API failures